-Interest expense relates to interest incurred on the Loan Agreement we entered into with Hercules Capital, Inc., or Hercules, in 2020, as well as amortization of the related deferred financing cost.
-See Note 9 to our consolidated financial statements.
+Interest expense relates to interest incurred on the September 14, 2020. \$10,000 Term Loan Agreement (the "Loan Agreement") we entered into with Hercules Capital, Inc., as well as amortization of the related deferred financing cost.
+The loan was repaid in full in May 2023.
+See Note 7 to our consolidated financial statements for additional information.

-Interest income, net
+Interest income

-Interest income, net consists of interest earned on our cash, cash equivalents and investment balances.
+Interest income consists of interest earned on our cash, cash equivalents and investment balances.